Greed, Testosterone, and Power - Download MP3

 Although factors such as those above have long been considered in the study of power and selfishness, there has been considerably less research regarding how hormone balance impacts ethics and morality.
 There is some evidence that elevated Testosterone Levels are associated with lower levels of empathy and givingness, but there has been no real study into the impact of Testosterone on greed and corruption.

 Greed Research Study

 The game was arranged in two ways.
-In the first arrangement, participants were randomly selected to be followers, with a single individual selected to be the leader.
+In the first arrangement, participants were randomly selected to be followers, with a single individual chosen to be the leader.
 In these groups, the leader was given the task of distributing prize money for the entire group.
 The leader was given a variety of options, including to keep $150 for self, and $10 for the group, $90 for self, and $90 for the group, and $100 for self, $70 for the group.
 The more power that a leader wielded over the group, the more likely he was to take advantage of the situation for more money.

-The second arrangement was a bit more complex.
+The second arrangement was a bit more complicated.
 In this arrangement, each participant, before he or she learned his or her role, filled out a questionnaire regarding the most equitable manner to hand out the money, whether they were a leader or a follower, and the subjects were informed of the result of the study.
 This gave the participants a unified sense of what the social norm was for the prize distribution.
-Each individual in the group also received a mouth swab in order to assess their sex hormone levels.
+Each individual in the group also received a mouth swab to assess their sex hormone levels.

 Greed Study Results